PoCInnovation/Workshops/p2p/old/3.IPFS_or_HTTP/README.md

 Successfully built a998a543950c
 Successfully tagged music-share_web:latest
 ```
-> :bulb: The number `a998a543950c` is the id of your container, it's ok if yours is different.
+> 💡 The number `a998a543950c` is the id of your container, it's ok if yours is different.

 Then, each time you want to launch your website, run :
 ```bash